temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal operator cluster remove: Remove a Temporal Cluster

-Remove a registered Temporal Cluster from this system.
+Remove a registered [Temporal Cluster](/clusters) (Service) from this system.

 ```
-temporal operator cluster remove --name YourClusterName
+temporal operator cluster remove \
+    --name YourClusterName
 ```

 #### Options

 * `--name` (string) -
-  Cluster name.
+  Cluster/Service name.
   Required.

 ### temporal operator cluster system: Show Temporal Cluster info

-Show Temporal Server information for Temporal Clusters: Server version, scheduling support, and more.
+Show Temporal Server information for [Temporal Clusters](/clusters) (Service):
+Server version, scheduling support, and more.
 This information helps diagnose problems with the Temporal Server.

-This command defaults to the local Service.
-Otherwise, use the `--frontend-address` option to specify a Cluster endpoint.
+The command defaults to the local Service.
+Otherwise, use the `--frontend-address` option to specify a Cluster (Service) endpoint:

 ```
 temporal operator cluster system \